by Jonquil Dun

 Tell us more about your art.
 What do you call that style of painting?

-My style of work is called intuitive painting.
-I tell stories in a language of layers—painted and stamped marks and patterns, vivid colors and lots of drips of fluid paint.
-Figures and silhouettes eventually emerge in the final layers, like guides inviting the viewer to travel across the colourful worlds that I create
+My style of work is called an intuitive painting.
+I tell stories in a language of layers—painted and stamped marks and patterns, vivid colors, and lots of drips of fluid paint.
+Figures and silhouettes eventually emerge in the final layers, like guides inviting the viewer to travel across the colorful worlds that I create

 My work is really just an expression of my inner world.
-Instead of using words to describe how I feel, what I’ve been through, I use colour, mark making and brush strokes.
-My intention is not to send a message but to express myself, hoping it can resonates with the viewer.
-My main inspiration is nature, each and every painting I create has elements related to it: flowers, plants, birds, animals, etc. I also absorb my inspiration from other areas, like fantasy stories, anime movies, folklore and legends, and Islamic art.
+Instead of using words to describe how I feel, and what I’ve been through, I use color, mark-making, and brush strokes.
+My intention is not to send a message but to express myself, hoping it can resonate with the viewer.
+My main inspiration is nature, each and every painting I create has elements related to it: flowers, plants, birds, animals, etc. I also absorb my inspiration from other areas, like fantasy stories, anime movies, folklore, and legends, and Islamic art.
 Similarly, nostalgia and melancholy are engines for my creativity.

 How does painting, or your art connects you to your faith?

-In the past, we don’t see much covered women donning a hijab in the artistic sphere, in your case, painting.
+In the past, we don’t see many covered women donning a hijab in the artistic sphere, in your case, painting.
 What do you think is the advantage of being identified as a Muslim, or being covered as an artist?
-What significant does it bring to the artistic field and to the Muslims?
+What significance does it bring to the artistic field and to Muslims?

-I think the visibility I get as an artist is great, as it it shows that women wearing hijab can be successful in different spheres.
+I think the visibility I get as an artist is great, as it shows that women wearing hijabs can be successful in different spheres.
 I’m hoping it can give other hijabis the courage to pursue an artistic career and to be proud of their identity.

-Modest fashion is becoming a popular trend, do you think the modest influencers in social media represents you?
+Modest fashion is becoming a popular trend, do you think the modest influencers in social media represent you?
 Or your people?

 For a closing statement, what does modesty means to you?